Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Numerical results

-First of all, we choose the $J/\psi$ as an example, to comprehensively study the features of WWA in heavy quarkonium production in ultrarelativistic heavy-ion collisions.
-In Fig.~\ref{fig:Q2}, the left panel shows the relative errors with respect to the exact results.
-The central and right panels show the exact results of $Q^{2}$ dependent differential cross sections in $p$-$p$ and $Pb$-$Pb$ collisions, respectively.
-In left panel, the relative errors can be neglected in small $Q^{2}$ region, but become evident when $Q^{2}>1~\mathrm{GeV}^{2}$.
-The relative error in $Pb$-$Pb$ collisions is comparable with the one in p-p collisions around $Q^{2}\sim10~\mathrm{GeV}^{2}$, and becomes much larger when $Q^{2}>10^{2}~\mathrm{GeV}^{2}$.
-Therefore, WWA is only suitable in very small $Q^{2}$ domain, its error become evident when $Q^{2}>1~\mathrm{GeV}^{2}$.
-WWA has the higher accuracy in $Pb$-$Pb$ collisions, however its error in large $Q^{2}$ region also become much larger in this case.
+First of all, we choose the $J/\psi$ as an example, to comprehensively study the properties of WWA in inelastic heavy quarkonium photoproduction in heavy-ion collisions.
+Therefore, the distributions in $Q^2$, $y$, $z$, and $\sqrt{s}$ are plotted in Figs.~\ref{fig:Q2}-\ref{fig:s}, where all the results are the sum of direct and resolved contributions, and do not include the fragmentation contributions.
+The left panels of Figs.~\ref{fig:Q2}-\ref{fig:s} show the relative errors with respect to the exact results, the central and right panels show the exact results of cross sections in $p$-$p$ and $Pb$-$Pb$ collisions, respectively.

+In Fig.~\ref{fig:Q2}, there is only one curve in panel $(a)$, since the curves of coh., OIC and UIC are consistent with each other.
+We observe that the relative error can be neglected in small $Q^{2}$ region, but becomes non-negligible at $Q^{2}\gtrsim1~\mathrm{GeV}^{2}$ and shows the rapid growing at high $Q^{2}$ region.
+At $Q^{2}=1~\mathrm{GeV}^{2}$, the relative error is about $7\%$; at $Q^{2}=10~\mathrm{GeV}^{2}$, the error reaches up to $86\%$.
+Therefore, WWA has a good accuracy only in very small $Q^{2}$ domain where exact treatment can nicely recover to WWA.
+But in the large $Q^{2}$ region, WWA becomes inapplicable where the deviation is prominent, especially when $Q^{2}>1~\mathrm{GeV}^{2}$.

-In central and right panels, we find that the contributions of coherent and ultra-incoherent photon emissions dominate the small and large $Q^{2}$ regions, respectively.
-They become comparable around $Q^{2}=0.1~\mathrm{GeV}^{2}$.
-We also observe that the contribution of ordinary-incoherent photon emission is important at the region $0.1<Q^{2}<10~\mathrm{GeV}^{2}$.
-Comparing with the views derived from left panels, one can see that WWA can be a good approximation for coherent and ordinary incoherent-photon emissions, and is not a effective approximation for ultra-incoherent photon emission.
+In panels $(b)$ and $(c)$, the coherent and ultra-incoherent photon emissions dominate the small and large $Q^{2}$ regions, respectively.
+They become comparable at $Q^{2}=10^{-1}$ and $10^{-2}~\mathrm{GeV}^{2}$ in $p$-$p$ and $Pb$-$Pb$ collisions, respectively.
+We notice that, except for the region $10^{-2}<Q^{2}<10^{-1}~\mathrm{GeV}^{2}$, the contribution of ordinary-incoherent photon emission can be neglected safely comparing with other two channels.
+According to the views derived from panel $(a)$, one can deduce that WWA is valuable in coherent and ordinary incoherent-photon emissions.
+Especially in $Pb$-$Pb$ collisions, the WWA has a much higher accuracy in coherent process which quickly approaches to zero before $Q^{2}=10^{-2}~\mathrm{GeV}^{2}$, this effectively avoid WWA error.
+However, WWA is not valid for ultra-incoherent photon emission, which concentrates on the large $Q^{2}$ domain where the WWA error is prominent.